 When you unlink a text box, if there are other text boxes in the thread, its text is merged into them.
 If it’s the only text box in the thread, it becomes a standard text box with content.

-Click the text box, click the circle at the top, then choose Remove from Thread.
+Click the text box, click the circle at the top, then select Remove from Thread.

 Delete a linked text box